 - In Anachronauts, magic spells destroy whatever they're written on when cast, and most human mages memorize their spells, meaning some brain cells get fried with every casting.

 - Emily is/was Cursed with Awesome to be unable to memorize spells, and has to copy them and read them to cast them, retaining her sanity, and prefers utility spells, which means she has to think tactically in a way that tends to elude the other human witches (sanity loss) as well as the elves who trained them (not very creative).

 - In Slave Harem in the Labyrinth of the Other World, mana doubles as your Sanity Meter, and the protagonist becomes suicidally depressed after spending most his mana casting his first spell.
 He later learns that it is common for dwarven master smiths to commit suicide after their first time creating a magic item, due to the same effect.

 - In Adventure Time, the more Simon Petrikov uses the Ice Crown, the more he loses his mind and becomes dependent on it.
 The key moment where he lost most of his sanity and became the Ice King (or rather an "Evergreen copy") happened when he used it to protect Marceline from a group of radioactive zombies.

 - The Alicorn Amulet from My Little Pony: Friendship Is Magic corrupts its user with every use, though the user can return to normal by taking it off (and only by herself).

 - Eda Clawthorne from The Owl House was cursed to turn into a mindless owl monster.
 It turns out her transformations are becoming more frequent with the more magic she uses and will eventually become permanent.
 Her sister is able to restore her mind by absorbing half of the curse into herself, but she's still out of magic.
-So she decides to imitate Luz's Geometric Magic that draws from the Magic Background Field.
+So she decides to imitate Luz's Geometric Magic that draws from the Titan's Background Magic Field.